Migraine tips and traps

 Trap 4: Missing migraine because classic symptoms such as vomiting or aura aren’t present

 Dr Jenkins says we’re often waiting to hear that the patient has aura, is lying in a dark room unable to move with a throbbing head, and even vomiting, but she says we “don’t need to wait for them to be vomiting in a bucket before you allow yourself to call this migraine because it doesn’t need to have the full hand of symptoms each attack.
-It can be a bilateral moderate or more intense type of headache with some, but not all, of the associated features some of the time.”
+It can be any moderate or more intense type of headache with some, but not all, of the associated features some of the time.”

 “I make sure my patients also describe what I call their background headaches.
 If you just ask about the worst “showstopper” headaches, they often tell you they’ve got three to five a month, but they actually might have three to five terrible bedridden ones, but also multiple moderate headaches that they could just push on with and even other tension type headaches they could do strenuous activity with… it doesn’t mean these aren’t part of their migraine disorder.
 That’s just what chronic migraine starts to look like once they get more and more headache days over time.”